Isn’t Mother’s Day basically the same as Labor Day? After all, there would be no mothers on this earth without a day of labor. #lamaze

 1/2 teaspoon vanilla extract

 Make curd: In a heavy-bottomed saucepan, use a whisk to combine the sugar and lemon zest, & set aside for 10 minutes to allow the lemon zest to perfume the sugar. [[Note: if you’re using a nonstick saucepan, be sure to use a silicone whisk to avoid scratching the nonstick lining]] Thoroughly whisk in the cornstarch, then the lemon juice and egg yolks, until totally smooth.
-Whisk in the lemon juice, then place the saucepan over medium-low heat, whisking constantly, for ~3 minutes, until thickened & smooth.
+Place the saucepan over medium-low heat, whisking constantly, for ~3 minutes, until thickened & smooth.
 Remove from heat, and use a rubber spatula to fold in the butter until totally incorporated.
 Transfer the curd to a clean, widemouthed jar, and lay a small piece of plastic wrap over the entire surface of the curd to prevent a skin from forming as the curd cools to room temp on the counter.
 Once cooled, screw on the lid tightly, and chill the curd until you’re ready to assemble the cookies.

 Make cookies: In the bowl of a stand mixer, stir together the granulated sugar & the lemon zest, then set aside for 10 minutes to allow the lemon zest to perfume the sugar.
 Meanwhile, in a separate bowl or large measuring cup, use a fork to combine and aerate the flour, baking powder, & salt; set aside.
 Returning to your lemon-sugar bowl, add the softened butter and powdered sugar.
 Using the stand mixer’s paddle attachment (or a hand mixer), cream together the butter & sugars, until pale and fluffy, ~3-5 minutes (depending on how soft your butter is) on medium speed.
 Add in egg then vanilla, and beat for an additional 3 minutes.
 Turn mixer to low, then gradually add in dry ingredients, mixing only until JUST combined.
 Use a rubber spatula to quickly form the dough into a coherent mass.
 Scoop out ~1 1/2 teaspoonfuls(ish) of dough, & roll them into rough balls with your palms.
 Chill dough balls on a wax paper lined plate for 20 minutes.
 Meanwhile, preheat oven to 350 degrees, and line a baking sheet with parchment paper or a silicone baking mat.